Aliases for DHX9 Gene

 GeneCards Summary for DHX9 Gene

 DHX9 (DEAH (Asp-Glu-Ala-His) Box Helicase 9) is a Protein Coding gene.
-Diseases associated with DHX9 include pseudopterygium.
-Among its related pathways are Gene Expression and mRNA Splicing - Major Pathway.
-GO annotations related to this gene include RNA binding and ATP-dependent DNA helicase activity.
+Diseases associated with DHX9 include pseudopterygium and werner syndrome.
+Among its related pathways are Immune System and Gene Expression.
+GO annotations related to this gene include nucleic acid binding and helicase activity.
 An important paralog of this gene is DHX29.

 UniProtKB/Swiss-Prot for DHX9 Gene